jundalisay/spblist/content/en/research/socrates/simple-republic/book-5/chapter-1.md

 {{< /l >}}

-> *Superphysics note: The problem here is the ambiguity of the word "Nature".
-Hindus solve this with a separate word "dharma", just as Taoists use a separate word "tao" for "nature" that is based on metaphysics instead of that based on shallow perception
+{{< n n="The problem here is the ambiguity of the word 'Nature'.
+Hindus solve this with a separate word 'dharma', just as Taoists use a separate word 'tao' for 'nature' that is based on metaphysics instead of that based on shallow perception" >}}

 {{< l a="Socrates" >}}